Become a Member Donate Login

 Register Now

-Learn the ancient art of Shibori (Japanese-style tie-dye) using the king of natural dyes: indigo.
-Participants will make several pieces of richly patterned fabric along with two cotton kitchen towels and a silk scarf.
-A materials fee of $25, payable to the instructor at the beginning of the workshop, covers most materials.
+Learn the ancient art of Shibori (Japanesestyle tie-dye) using fiber reactive dyes.
+Shibori creates sophisticated and complex patterns.
+Also known as Procion or cold-water dyes, they yield a rainbow of bright permanent colors.
+Participants will make several pieces of richly patterned fabric along with two silk scarves.
+A materials fee of $25, payable to the instructor at the beginning of the workshop covers most materials.
 Students can bring a few small natural fiber items from home to dye (cotton, silk, or linen).

 Instructor: Julia Pfaff